-We cook the vegetables in water by covering with the lid.
+We cook the vegetables in water by covering them with a lid.
 The idea is not to lose the nutrients of the veggies.
-The cooking oil is added in this recipe just to give a glaze to the vegetables.
+The cooking oil is added to this recipe to give a glaze to the vegetables.

 Why do I prefer this recipe?

 Beetroot has a sweet taste.
 But this recipe neutralizes it with the coconut.
-But still, this is a wonderful balance of taste.
+But still, this is a beautiful balance of flavor.

-I am not obsessed with the sweet tooth and I do not like to have sweet and sweet related dishes.
-So, by this time you may know the reason why I like this Beetroot stir fry the most.
-This is my family’s favorite because these are delicious and easy to make same as potato stir fry.
+I am not obsessed with the sweet tooth and do not like having lovely and sweet dishes.
+So, by this time, you may know why I like this Beetroot stir fry the most.
+This is my family’s favorite because these are delicious and easy to make, like potato stir fry.

 I used to stock vegetables for the whole week.
-And the real challenge is to make my family feel that they eat varieties of food every day.
-This is possible only by following a lot many different recipes.
+The real challenge is making my family feel that they eat a variety of food daily.
+This is possible only by following a lot of different recipes.

-I keep changing the recipes for every other vegetable, check these stir-fries recipes.
+I keep changing the recipes for every other vegetable; check these stir-fries recipes.
 But the recipe for the beetroot remains the same.
-Until now I have never got complaints about making this recipe repeatedly in my kitchen.
+Until now, I have never had complaints about making this recipe repeatedly in my kitchen.

-He loves this so much as I always tell him that this is one of the most healthy dishes that he could eat.
-So he also started developing a fascination towards Beetroot poriyal recipe, a South Indian stir-fry.
+He loves this so much; I always tell him that this is one of the most healthy dishes he could eat.
+So he also started developing a fascination with the Beetroot poriyal recipe, a South Indian stir-fry.

-You may cut the beetroot in any shape you want but I prefer to have it done in small dices.
-Which is easier to chew.
-And not only that every small dice would be coated well with the spices.
+You may cut the beetroot in any shape, but I prefer to have it done in small cubes, which is easier to chew.

 The Key Ingredients

 Beet.
-The summer will bring you a variety of beets in the grocery stores or in the farmers market.
-You may choose any verity of beet, whether it can be red beet, golden beet, or white beet.
+The summer will bring you a variety of beets in the grocery stores or the farmers market.
+You may choose any type of beet, whether red beet, golden beet, or white beet.
 This recipe suits any vegetable.